Inter3sted/SavvyUnderstanding/README.md

-Great, here's an updated README.md file that incorporates the advanced array methods you provided:

 # DOM and Array Methods

 This repository contains code examples and explanations of the DOM, advanced array methods, and .filter/.map.
 These topics are important for students learning front-end web development.